 This module surveys African American history and culture from the antebellum period to the present, with an emphasis on black agency, resistance, and survival.
 A social and cultural history, the module focuses on both the lived experiences of African American people, and on the intellectual and cultural debates in black communities around social movements, protest, and identity.
 As such, the majority of the readings will be by black authors.
 Key questions we will consider include: How have music, clothing, art, literature, and other cultural forms contributed to the freedom struggle?
 How has race intersected with gender, class, and sexuality throughout African American history?
 While thinkers like W. E. B. Du Bois, Amiri Baraka, and Ta-Nehisi Coates have grappled with the very nature of consciousness and colour, how have ordinary African Americans challenged white supremacy on the ground, and in the streets?

-- Chart the course of African American history and culture since the era of slavery;
+- Demonstrate a detailed knowledge of the course of African American history and culture since the era of slavery.

-- Articulate the various ways in which African Americans have challenged white supremacy, and analyse the debates within black communities about how to achieve social and political change;
+- Analyse and evaluate the contributions made by existing hip about the ways in which African Americans have challenged white supremacy, and analyse the debates within black communities about how to achieve social and political change.

 - Act with limited supervision and direction within defined guidelines, accepting responsibility for achieving deadlines.